 Remember when traveling to another country that other countries have rules and restrictions on who can enter their country, and how.
 For travel to any country other than the home country, students must check with the Embassy of the country they would like to visit to inquire about specific entry procedures related to their home country.
 This includes Mexico and Canada which have entry requirements as well.

-- After submitting the form, the student should bring his or her I-20 to the ISSS Office and leave it for processing.
+- The student should bring his or her I-20 to the ISSS Office and leave it for processing.

 - A DSO will review the student’s file to determine if the student is in status, if his or her address is up to date, enrollment status (you must be enrolled), any holds, etc.